 All colleagues receive regular one-to-one supervision meetings and annual appraisals with their line manager.
-There are also regular team meetings, locality management meetings and senior team meetings.
+There are also regular team meetings, colleague forums, an annual listening event, locality management meetings and senior team meetings.

 The Charity has a colleague forum and a health and safety forum that include representatives from each locality.
 Colleagues views are gathered and collated through these various media and contribute to service improvement plans to ensure that the teams are constantly moving forward.
 These plans, in turn, contribute to the Charity's business plan.